 The commodity codes on the list are only suggestions.
 As usual, you yourself must assess your goods to check that they match what is suggested.

 Take a look at the list and its commodity codes.
 (Version 3.0, 2 June 2020)

 Exemption from customs duty and VAT when importing certain goods for protecting against and fighting COVID-19

 On 3 April 2020, the EU Commission decided on a customs duty and VAT exemption for imports of protective equipment and other medical devices necessary for fighting COVID-19 and helping those who have already been affected.
 Initially, the exemption applied to imports as of 30 January 2020 up until the end of 31 July 2020.
-As there is still a great need for protective equipment to fight the pandemic, this period has twice been extended.
-Exemption now applies up until the end of 30 April 2021.
+As there is still a great need for protective equipment to fight the pandemic, this period has been extended a few times.
+Exemption now applies up until the end of 31 December 2021.